djellemah/clevic/README.txt

 == DESCRIPTION:

 Database framework and Qt Model/View GUI for data capture and editing of tables in a pre-existing relational DBMS.
-So Postgresql, Mysql and so on are supported.
+Thanks to ActiveRecord, Postgresql, Mysql and so on are supported.

 There is a mild focus on reducing keystrokes for repetitive data capture, so it provides